SAP/luigi/docs/getting-started.md

 ## Overview

-Luigi is an open source JavaScript framework for micro frontends.
+Luigi is an open source JavaScript framework for **micro frontends**.
 Micro frontends can be used to divide big frontend monoliths into smaller, simpler, independent chunks.

 <!-- add-attribute:class:success -->
 >**TIP:** Go to our [FAQ section](faq.md) to find more detailed answers to questions like *What are micro frontends?*

 The Luigi framework provides configuration options, API functions, and out-of-the-box features which make migrating to a micro frontend architecture easier.

-Furthermore, Luigi is technology-agnostic, which means you can use technologies like Angular, React, Vue, or anything else to create your frontend.
+Furthermore, Luigi is **technology-agnostic**, which means you can use technologies like Angular, React, Vue, or anything else to create your frontend.

 ### Main features